App version: 0.1.0

 Financing Options for Finishing Your Basement

 When it comes to home improvement loans, there are multiple options available.
-Here are the pros and cons of five of the most popular basement finishing financing options.
+Here are the pros and cons of five of the most popular financing options for basement finishing.

 1. FHA 203(k) Loans